 Satya (English: Truth) is one of the best Indian crime thriller movies which was directed and story by Ram Gopal Verma.
 The movie was released on 3 July 1998 starring J.D.
-Chakravarthy, Urmila Matondkar, Govind Namdev, Manoj Bajpayee, Paresh Rawal and many other in a lead role.
+Chakravarthy, Urmila Matondkar, Govind Namdev, Manoj Bajpayee, Paresh Rawal, and many others in the lead role.
 The movie tells the story of Satya, an immigrant who comes to Mumbai seeking his fortune but instead gets sucked into the Mumbai underworld.
 The movie was listed among CNN-IBN’s 100 greatest Indian films of all time.
 In 2005,Indiatimes Movies included Satya in its list of 25 Must See Bollywood Movies.
-The movie became a surprise hit at the box office of 1988 and went on to win six Filmfare Awards.
+The movie became a surprise hit at the box office in 1988 and went on to win six Filmfare Awards.
 Satya has been referred to as a modern masterpiece and it was considered one of the best films of the 1990s.
 It is also considered one of the best gangster films of all time.

 9. Sangharsh (1999)

 Sangharsh (Translation: Struggle) is a Hindi crime thriller movie directed by Tanuja Chandra and produced by Mukesh Bhatt.
 The movie was released on 3 September 1999 starring Akshay Kumar, Preity Zinta, Alia Bhatt and Ashutosh Rana.
 A police officer discovers that the culprit of a series of child abduction cases is a religious fanatic, who believes in child sacrifice.
 She seeks the help of a convict to track him down.
-Its climax was gripping, and featured little Alia as one of the villain’s targets.
+The climax was gripping and featured little Alia as one of the villain’s targets.

 As The Indian Express Wrote: “This crime thriller is value for money,” noting the performances: “Akshay Kumar and Preity Zinta have done an impressive job as a criminal and a CBI officer”.
 Every character has done a brilliant job.
-The treatment of the characters is first-rate and build-up to the impending scare is brilliant.
-The performance by Rana was outstanding and thanks to Chandra for bringing out the best out of Akshay Kumar and Preity Zinta.
+The treatment of the characters is first-rate and the build-up to the impending scare is brilliant.
+The performance by Rana was outstanding and thanks to Chandra for bringing the best of Akshay Kumar and Preity Zinta.